judahsullivan/judahsullivan/README.md

   <h2>Full Stack Developer | UI Developer</h2>

   <p>
-    I'm a Full-Stack Engineer with a passion for design, specializing in using React to build beautiful and functional user interfaces.
+    I'm a Full-Stack Engineer with a passion for design, specializing in using React, Next and now Astro to build beautiful and functional user interfaces.
 With a keen eye for detail and a deep understanding of user experience, I take pride in creating high-quality and complex web applications that are both visually stunning and easy to use.
   </p>

   <p>